NBarzilska/Outdoorsy-Task/README.md

 - npm start

-I also planning on doing the following steps:
+I am also planning on doing the following steps:

 - Stretching the Search Bar field
 - Fixing the text (next to the image) to be in the center